Updated: Nov 24

-Find Pre-Screened Employment Lawyer in Los Angeles
+Find a Pre-Screened Employment Lawyer in Los Angeles for overtime work concerns

 On the other hand, California has its own overtime rules that are different and tougher than federal laws.
 When it comes to remunerating their employees, employers should follow these rules.

 Employees can claim their wages if their employers do not follow the rules.
 Filing a case against the boss is the most successful way to do so.
 You'll need legal assistance from an accomplished overtime solicitor if your lawsuit has a chance of succeeding.

 The Overtime Law in Context